ibm-cloud-docs/databases-for-elasticsearch/howto-migration.md

 ## Requirements

-- An Elasticsearch deployment running on Compose that is version 5.x or 6.x.
+- An Elasticsearch deployment on Compose that is version 5.x or 6.x.
 Migration is possible between major versions, but the versions have to have compatible indices.
-Indices made in Elasticsearch 2.x are not compatible with 6.x and will need re-indexing in 5.x before migration.
+Indices that are made in Elasticsearch 2.x are not compatible with 6.x and will need re-indexing in 5.x before migration.
 - A matching {{site.data.keyword.databases-for-elasticsearch}} deployment that has _at least_ as much resources allocated to it as the Compose deployment.
-Also, ensure the same [plugins](/docs/services/databases-for-elasticsearch?topic=databases-for-elastcisearch-plugins) are available on {{site.data.keyword.databases-for-elasticsearch}} that you have enabled in Compose.
+Also, ensure that the same [plugins](/docs/services/databases-for-elasticsearch?topic=databases-for-elastcisearch-plugins) are available on {{site.data.keyword.databases-for-elasticsearch}} that you have enabled in Compose.
 - You need to have your own S3 or IBM Cloud Object Storage repository.

 ## Things to watch out for

 Incremental restores can only work if the number of shards of each index on both deployments match.
-Don't try to re-index and change the number of shards of any indices once you've started taking snapshots.
+Don't try to reindex and change the number of shards of any indices once you've started taking snapshots.

-If you've got an index called `searchguard` in your Compose deployment, you'll want to reindex it to a different name. `searchguard` is a reserved index name in {{site.data.keyword.databases-for-elasticsearch}}.
+If you have an index that is called `searchguard` in your Compose deployment, you have to reindex it to a different name. `searchguard` is a reserved index name in {{site.data.keyword.databases-for-elasticsearch}}.

 ## Migration Example